Fadyazmy/doi-blog/content/blog/week-1/index.md

 - set up the portfolio on a chosen platform (custom/Jekyll/Webflow etc.)

 **The specific, measurable results I will produce by Week 12 are:**
 - completed a second case study project gotten feedback on all the content and images
 - uploaded the case study on the portfolio website

 ------
 ### <a name="assignmentTakeaways"></a> This week's assignment takeaways (WIP)
-Lorem Ipsum
+If you haven't already realised, my dear reader, you are going to be my guinea pig for the next 12 weeks.
+Since English isn't my first language, and I know my effective writing skills often hold me back from expressing delicate feelings/ideas, I plan to change this with a weekly high-quality journal entry that reflects my work, my thoughts, my feelings and my learnings.
+I welcome all and any feedback on how I could improve my effective writing skills :)

+As I was coming up with my goals for this week's assignment, I asked myself, "If I had a magic wand, what would I wish to achieve at design school?".
+Interestingly, I could only think of my frustration at my lack of design understanding and communication.

+For example, when working on ThankYouTrees, I know where the user experience feels wrong, but I usually can't put my finger on it.

+Other than my intentions to build a small design portfolio, I know the rest of my goals to be more design-focused.
+However, I'm trying to embrace that I am not a designer yet, so I don't know what beginner-middle stage designers are thinking about for their goals.
+I have to make sense of everything with the tools I have (building relationships/better writing plus do my best to be a sponge).

+**New word(s) I learnt:**
+- Secret Cabal - a group of people promoting their own views/agenda without the org knowing.

 ------
 ### <a name="discussionTakeaways"></a> This week's discussion takeaways (WIP)
 Devin started this week's discussion with the question of what is Design?
-As someone who comes from a non-design background, I've been consuming (and perhaps the building) experiences.
+As someone who comes from a non-design background, I've been consuming (and even perhaps building) experiences.

-During my days running a tech consulting [non-profit](https://developersfoundation.ca) for charities, design was everything around communicating the vision and story to prospective online donors from a website.
+During my time running a tech consulting [non-profit](https://developersfoundation.ca) for charities, design to me meant communication.
+Specifically, how can we communicate the vision and story of the charity to the visitor, in order for them to convert to online paying donors on their new website.

-Similarly,

-> ## Education for design, is the learning of the skill and acquisition of a philosophy.
+We also briefly discussed **responsible design means**, perhaps framed differently (but not exactly the same), what is the responsibility of a designer?

+> Our role as designers, is to be the gatekeepers.
+We are responsible for those using our products.

+This made me wonder why designers don't go through an ethics ceremony similar to how engineers and doctors do.
+I'd argue the repercussions of Netflix's design patterns are significant to a lot of people's personal health.
+I found an interesting resource showing a hall of shame [examples](https://twitter.com/darkpatterns).

 Update: my team and I cancelled the Arabs In Tech event because of the covid-19 virus.
 Stay tuned for what's next :)